hz-andkorrel/modulair-achterkantje/readme.md

 This allows plugins to respond to each other's events without direct dependencies.

+## Development Environment

+The development environment is containerized using Docker Compose only.
+This allows for easy setup and teardown of the development environment, including extra tools.
+One of these tools is `pgadmin`, a web-based database management tool for PostgreSQL.

-## Running the Development Environment
+### Running the Development Environment

 The development environment can be started using Docker Compose.
 It uses the `compose.dev.yml` configuration file.